LeNPaul/Millennial/_posts/2019-08-05-comingsoon.md

 day we celebrate shows us we remember not just his death but really his resurrection.

-## Covenant Meal (1 Cor 10.21)

 In first Corinthians 10 21, we find this is a covenant meal.

 > **1 Corinthians 10:21 (ESV) **
-> 21. You cannot drink the cup of the Lord and the cup of demons.
+> You cannot drink the cup of the Lord and the cup of demons.
 You
 > cannot partake of the table of the Lord and the table of demons.

 This side the being at the table of the Lord brings us back to exit 24 ,